bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.2.3 - 2018/01 =
+* Fix - AJAX error when creating an activity with PHP 7.1+
+* Fix - Fatal error when trying to update activity which doesn't have events on calendar

 = 1.2.2 - 2017/12/27 =
 * Feature - Booking Activities' notifications can now be sent along WooCommerce's notifications
 * Optimization - Events are loaded significantly faster